 The abundance of harbor porpoise in Southeast Alaska was estimated for 1993 and 1997.
-The 1993 estimate was 10,301 (Dahlheim et al. 2000).
-The 1997 estimate of 11,146 is nearly the same as the 1993 estimate (Hobbs and Waite unpubl. ms).
-However, these estimates are not directly comparable because the area surveyed in 1997 was larger than that in 1993, and because the 1997 abundance estimation involved direct calculation of perception bias, while the 1993 estimate used a correction factor based on some untested assumptions about observer behavior and visibility of harbor porpoise.
-Thus, while the estimates are not significantly different, there is no reliable information on trends in abundance for the Southeast Alaska stock of harbor porpoise.
+Abundance estimates were determined from coastal aerial surveys from Prince William Sound to Dixon entrance, and from aerial surveys in Southeast Alaska (Dahlheim et al. 2000).
+These surveys produced abundance estimates of 3,982 and 1,586 for the two areas, respectively, giving a combined estimate for the range of the Southeast Alaska harbor porpoise stock of 5,568.
+The 1997 estimate of 11,146 is double the 1993 estimate (Hobbs and Waite 2010); however, the 1997 surveys included inside waters of Southeast Alaska while the 1993 survey covered only coastal waters.
+These estimates are not directly comparable because the area surveyed in 1997 was larger than that in 1993, including inside waters, and because the 1997 abundance estimation involved direct calculation of perception bias, while the 1993 estimate used a correction factor based on some untested assumptions about observer behavior and visibility of harbor porpoise.
+Dahlheim et al. (2009) found only a slight annual increase (0.2%) in harbor porpoise populations based on survey data from 1991-1993, 2006, and 2007, which is not considered a significant increase.